Key stages covered

 Align with leadership’s strategic goals

-Find out what you can about their plans and goals for the future and illustrate how your goals align.
+Find out what you can about their values and goals for the future, then illustrate how your goals align.

 Market share and competitive advantage